sjeandeaux/github-cmd-go/README.md

 ## d-day

-The tool caculates How many days before the d-day
+The tool caculates how many days before the d-day.

 ## soap